shanmu9898/FindingWaldo/data_inspection/README.md

 **visualize_hog_img.py**

 This is not mentioned in the report.
 The purpose of this script is to visualise hog features of the training images.
-This script will write into the `hog` sub-directory in this directory.
+This script will write into the `hog` sub-directory in this directory (currently there are already some images inside).

 ```shell
 $python visualize_hog_img.py -p {path to directories of images}